Satellite Navigation 'Switches Off' Parts of Brain Used For Navigation, Study Finds

 Re: Maps technology is lost...
 (Score:2)

-I've noticed that, but something else interesting (Score:3)
+I've noticed that, but something else interesting (Score:4)

 I have noticed this behavior myself, and I used the same phrase, that my brain essentially shuts off when the computerized directions are being given.